-1. No MCL established for Sodium.
-Monitoring is required so that concentration levels can be made available upon request.

-2. This is the total coliform-related operational evaluation level (OEL).
+- 1. No MCL established for Sodium.
+Monitoring is required so that levels can be made available upon request. - 2.
+This is the total coliform-related operational evaluation level (OEL).
 The MCL for E. coli is exceeded when routine and repeat samples for total coliform are positive or when a system fails to take repeat samples following positive samples.
 Some samples were not collected due to operational constraints, and corrective actions have been taken.
-All other routine samples were negative for total coliform, and the public water system continued to meet all water quality standards.

-3. The MRDL for Free Chlorine is based on a RAA of monthly averages.

-4. The MCLs for Total Trihalomethanes and Haloacetic Acids are based on a locational running annual average of quarterly samples.
-The MCL for bromate is based on a RAA of quarterly samples.

-5. The AL for Lead and Copper is based on a $90^{th}$ percentile value - i.e., no exceedance in the AL in more than 10% of all sampled taps.

-6. On April 10, 2024, U.S. EPA established new PFAS MCLs but allows 5 years to enter into compliance.
-PFAS AL is still in effect.

-7. Water quality data regarding Ishikawa Water Treatment Plant obtained from the Okinawa Prefectural Enterprise Bureau website.
+All other routine samples were negative for total coliform, and the public water system continued to meet all water quality standards. - 3.
+Bacteriological sample was negative for total coliform for the sample with non-detectable free chlorine residual.
+The location was flushed until a detectable free chlorine residual was established. - 4.
+The MRDL for Free Chlorine is based on a RAA of monthly averages. - 5.
+The MCLs for Total Trihalomethanes and Haloacetic Acids are based on locational running annual averages of quarterly samples.
+The MCL for bromate is based on a RAA of quarterly samples. - 6.
+The AL for Lead and Copper is based on a 90th percentile value i.e., no exceedance in the AL in more than 10% of all sampled taps. - 7.
+Expected DoD PFAS policy for overseas installations will enforce new PFAS MCLs starting April 2029.
+DoD PFAS AL was in effect in 2024. - 8.
+N/A is used here because none of the PFAS compounds used to calculate the Hazard Index were detected in sampling. - 9.
+Water quality data regarding Ishikawa Water Treatment Plant obtained from the Okinawa Prefectural Enterprise Bureau website